 It is important that students begin this process early, as for many countries, it can take some time.

 Non US citizens interning in the US

 Non US citizens completing any internship (paid or unpaid) in the USA require a J-1 visa.
-Students should apply for a J-1 through Cultural Vistas or the SWAP Internship USA Program (Canadians only).
+Students should apply for a J-1 through Cultural Vistas or the SWAP Internship USA Program (Canadians and international students are eligible).
 Students should be prepared to pay $1,700 - $2,500 for a J-1, and should allow a six-week delay for processing.
 Neither ION now the host organization are responsible for helping the student procure the visa, pay for a portion of the costs, or speed up the processing.